-43. From the tools menu, launch the Software Debugger.
-This is simply a GDB debugger that can be used to debug code on the processor.
+37. From the Debug menu, select Launch Software Debugger.
+This is simply a GUI interface that connects to the GDB debugger running on the MicroBlaze that can be used to debug code on the processor.
 In GDB, select the Run menu and Connect to Target submenu.
 A Target Selection dialog box is displayed.
-Select Remote/TCP: XMD as the target.
-Enter "localhost" as the hostname.
-Enter "1234" as the port.
+Select Remote/TCP : XMD as the target.
+Enter localhost as the hostname.
+Enter 1234 as the port.
+Ensure that Set Breakpoint at 'main' and Set Breakpoint at 'exit' are checked.
 Click OK.
 The processor will be stopped at a breakpoint at the beginning of the program.